khaleelsyed/khaleelsyed.github.io/src/content/blog/02-go-return-types-pointers-vs-values/index.md

 In the following example, the `Point` value is being returned from `NewPoint()`.
 The `Point` object will remain on the main goroutine's [stack](https://slipbox.khaleel.dev/slipbox/2502142225#stack).

-It is recommended that a value for small or immutable types be returned.
+It's better to return a value for small or immutable types be returned as they're fast to copy into a stack.

 ### Pointer Return